traefik/traefik-helm-chart/EXAMPLES.md

             description: "{{ $labels.pod }} on {{ $labels.nodename }} is down"
 ```

-## Use kubernetes Gateway API
+## Use Kubernetes Gateway API

-One can use the new stable kubernetes gateway API provider by setting the following _values_:
+One can use the new stable Kubernetes gateway API provider by setting the following _values_:

 ```yaml
 providers: